auyylaso/Nimbus-Up-keep/README.md

 ## What is Nimbus?

 It is a fork of Fuzion, keeping the style and mentality.
-The difference being is the added/optimized features.
+The difference being is the added features.

 ## Updates - v1.4:
 - Various backtrack optimization